Consultancy

 Working closely with the current artistic and administrative team of Justyna Cwojdzińska and Aleksandra Rosiak, David is supporting the research and development of a strategic plan for the organisation, that will provide a roadmap for future growth and organisational sustainability.

-During a break from a planning session at Dunamaise Arts Centre (from left) Aleksandra Rosiak (PAF), David Teevan, Michelle de Forge (Dunamaise Arts Centre Director) and Justyna Cwojdzińska (PAF)
+At a planning session in Dunamaise Arts Centre (from left) Aleksandra Rosiak (PAF), David Teevan, Michelle de Forge (Dunamaise Arts Centre Director) & Justyna Cwojdzińska (PAF)

 Callan Arts